porfirio-hdz/dvc-pipelines-demo/README.md

 After running the command above, a ```dvc.yaml``` file is created.
 You can also check this by running a ```git status```.

-To test our first pipeline stage, we can run the commando below:
+To test our first pipeline stage, we can run the command below:

 ```dvc repro```